-- Select a channel that has been tagged for Quiet operation.
-'O' will be displayed. - Press and hold QUIET until the radio beeps.
+- 1. Select a channel that has been tagged for Quiet operation.
+'Q' will be displayed. - Briefly press F then hold QUIET until the radio beeps.
 'Q' will disappear indicating this channel is no longer tagged for Quiet operation.

-Activating the QUIET Mode
+Activating the Quiet Mode

 - Select a channel that has been tagged for Quiet operation (you cannot activate the Quiet mode unless you have selected a 'tagged' channel).
 'Q' will be displayed. - 2.
-Briefly press QUIET.
+Briefly press F then press QUIET.
 Q will appear on the display.